Opentrons/opentrons/api/docs/source/v2/new_atomic_commands.rst

 ========

 Once finished with a tip, the pipette will remove the tip when we call :py:meth:`.InstrumentContext.drop_tip`.
 We can specify where to drop the tip by passing in a location.
 The below example drops the tip back at its originating location on the tip rack.

-If no location is specified, it will go to the fixed trash location on the deck.
+If no location is specified, it will go to the fixed trash location on the deck:

 .. code-block:: python

     pipette.drop_tip(tiprack['A1'])

-Instead of returning a tip to the tip rack, we can also drop it in an alternative trash container besides the fixed trash on the deck.
+Instead of returning a tip to the tip rack, we can also drop it in an alternative trash container besides the fixed trash on the deck:

 .. code-block:: python